• Skip to primary navigation

 • Access to Whole, Natural Foods: If you eat a lot of fruits and veggies in your diet already, you may not need to use a supplemental greens powder.

-• Desire for Reds and Probiotics with Greens: Field of Greens is especially useful if you’re looking for a greens powder with added benefits like reds and probiotics.
+• Desire for Antioxidants and Prebiotic Fiber with Greens: Field of Greens is especially useful if you’re looking for a greens powder with added benefits like antioxidants and prebiotic fiber.

 • Health Concerns: If you have health concerns, especially a kidney condition, or are pregnant, consult with your doctor before taking a new supplement.

-• Caffeine Sensitivity: Field of Greens contains an unspecified amount of green tea extract.
-If you are sensitive to caffeine, you may want to consider a different greens supplement.
+• Caffeine Sensitivity: The charged version of Field of Greens contains 95 milligrams of caffeine.
+If you are sensitive to caffeine, you may want to consider the regular Field of Greens powder.

 Field of Greens Product Vs. Competitors